The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Alsa coaches from Bilbao to Madrid are divided into normal and premium routes.
 Normal services are standard buses that offer free WiFi and an onboard toilet.
 Premium buses offer more comfortable seats, a touch-activated tv screen, tables, power sockets and other service options.
 Luggage allowances on Alsa buses extends to a maximum of 30kg per passenger with overhead storage for small bags and undercarriage storage compartments for larger items.
 There are usually four bike storage spots on each bus that must be booked in advance.
 Pets that weigh less than 10kg can also travel but must be kept an appropriate carrier and booked in advance.
 Guide dogs are exempt from this but passengers must bring suitable paperwork for the dog and keep it on a leash.
 For those requiring special assistance, Alsa has in place what they call their Accessibility Plan.
 This is a comprehensive service designed to make their coaches as accessible as possible.
 Options include the reservation of seats near doors where necessary and a dedicated phone service for locating buses with lifting platforms for those confined to or in need of a wheelchair.

-There are a few coach stations in Bilbao to start your journey from including Bilbao, Zorroza, Bilbao, Estación de Autobuses and Bilbao, Estación de Autobuses.
-In Madrid you have a few coach station options to choose from for your arrival including Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
+When departing from Bilbao, you have various coach station options to start your trip from including Bilbao, Zorroza, Bilbao, Estación de Autobuses and Bilbao, Abando (Estación).
+When arriving in Madrid, you can end your route in coach stations like Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.

-Omio customers travelling this route depart most frequently from Bilbao-Abando and arrive in Madrid, Estación Sur/Gare routière Méndez Alvaro - 83.
+Omio customers book a coach from Bilbao-Abando to Madrid, Estación Sur/Gare routière Méndez Alvaro - 83 most frequently for this route.

 Here are some other resources that might have the information you need